pozhara/hesionalis-1/README.md

 ## Lighthouse Testing

 Lighthouse testing was done on the deployed version of the project in incognito mode.
+Performance issues are mostly because of images being in jpg format which makes the site load slower.
+I will keep that in mind next time I create a project.

 <details><summary>Screenshots of all pages</summary>